Kong/kongponents/README.md

 │   ├── KButton.stories.js
 │   ├── KButton.vue
 │   ├── Readme.md
 │   └── package.json             # each component gets its own package.json
 │                                # which is managed by Lerna.
-├── KTable
+├── KModal
+│   ├── KModal.spec.js           # .spec files are picked by test runner
-│   ├── KTable.stories.js
+│   ├── KModal.stories.js        # .stories are picked up by Storybook
-│   ├── KTable.vue
+│   ├── KModal.vue
-│   ├── Readme.md
+│   ├── Readme.md                # Each Readme.md is used by vue-styleguidist
+│   ├── __snapshots__            # Jest snapshots for component diff checks
+│   │   └── KModal.spec.js.snap
 │   └── package.json
-└── KModal
+├── KIcon
-    ├── ...
+│   ├── ...
-    ├── ...
+│   ├── ...
+.   .
+.
 ```